SL-Mar/A_Quant_Toolbox/README.md

-# Quantitative Analysis Tools
+# Alpha_Researcher

+The project is aiming at automatizing alpha research by adopting an agentic workflows for academic research summarizing and historical financials data.
-A library of Python tools designed for quantitative analysis in finance.
-This repository contains snippets for performing various tasks, such as searching for academic articles and analyzing stock market data.
+For now, this repo only contains snippets for performing various tasks, such as searching for academic articles and analyzing stock market data.

 ## Features